selimslab/selimslab.github.io/_posts/2022-4-12-learning.md

 ---

-It's an art as almost every human activity

-Only genuine interest and passion creates beautiful art
+It's an art and only genuine interest and passion creates beautiful art

 ---